Ashwagandha in Sanskrit means “smell of the horse” to correlate it with the strength of…Read More

-When talking about foods that reduce anxiety, Turmeric deserves a mention.
+When talking about foods that reduce anxiety, Turmeric is one of the best food for anxiety problems.
 Turmeric is a spice that contains curcumin, a compound that helps in promoting brain health, and prevents anxiety disorders.
 Many studies have suggested that curcumin boosts Omega-3 fatty acids in your brain.
 Curcumin produces significant anti-anxiety effects.
 It provides a boost of powerful antioxidants and helps prevent any damage caused to your brain cells.

 No blog, listicle, or article can be complete without talking about Ashwagandha – when talking about anxiety.
-With high amounts of serotonin, Ashwagandha can help reduce stress by blocking the stress pathways to your brain.
+With high amounts of serotonin, Ashwagandha can help reduce stress by blocking the stress pathways in your brain.
 Its calming properties are also known to help you relax and get a good night’s sleep.
 Ashwagandha is also available in the form of ashwagandha tablets or capsules.

 Yes, there are certain kinds of foods that can trigger anxiety in an individual, read the list to know more.

-If you are someone who suffers from anxiety, you need a calm and soothing environment, and coffee is known to disrupt that.
+If you are someone who suffers from anxiety problems, you need a calm and soothing environment, and coffee is known to disrupt that.
 Not only does coffee make your heart beat faster, but also decreases the production of serotonin thereby leaving you distressed.
 Though caffeine is okay to be consumed in small doses, large doses can be a problem.

 Whole foods like milk, grapes, and meat are extremely nutritious.
 But when cultured, they tend to lose their proteins like histamine, which can cause anxiety, and restlessness in many individuals.
 To minimize this, have fresh whole foods, look at the date of packaging for your meats, and pick only the most recent ones.